btroncone/learn-rxjs/concepts/operator-imports.md

   );
 ```

 Much easier to read, right?
-If you are developing in Angular and using the [`@angular/cdk`](https://www.npmjs.com/package/@angular/cdk) you can utilize the `RxChain` helper method for a similar feel:
+If you are developing in Angular and using the [`@angular/cdk`](https://www.npmjs.com/package/@angular/cdk) you can utilize the `RxChain` function and helper methods right now for a similar feel:

 ```ts
 import { of } from 'rxjs/observable/of';